AkashKarnatak/devcontainer-features/README.md

-# dotfiles-dev-container-feature
+# My Dev Container features

+This repository contains the following dev container features.

+* dotfiles (my dotfiles)
+* nvim (nightly neovim installer)

-This feature can be installed by adding the following lines to your `./.devcontainer/devcontainer.json`.
+Above features can be installed by adding the following lines in the `features` block of your `./.devcontainer/devcontainer.json`.

 ```
 ...
   "features": {
+    "ghcr.io/AkashKarnatak/devcontainer-features/dotfiles": {}
-    "ghcr.io/AkashKarnatak/dotfiles-dev-container-feature/dotfiles": {}
+    "ghcr.io/AkashKarnatak/devcontainer-features/nvim": {}
   },
 ...